Carluccio's may close 30 restaurants

 Carluccio's rescue plan could close 30 restaurants

-Carluccio's could close up to 30 restaurants in a rescue plan under a Company Voluntary Arrangement (CVA).
+Carluccio's could close up to a third of its branches in a Company Voluntary Arrangement (CVA) rescue plan.

-More than 90% of Carluccio's creditors approved the CVA, which will allow it to close loss-making branches.
+Over 90% of Carluccio's creditors approved the CVA, allowing it to close 30 loss-making restaurants.

-That means almost one in three Carluccio's restaurants could close their doors.

-As part of the rescue plan, Carluccio's majority owner, the Dubai-based Landmark Group, is to invest £10m in upgrading the remaining restaurants.
+Under the plan, the company's majority owner, the Dubai-based Landmark Group, will invest £10m in upgrading the remaining restaurants.

-The 103-strong chain joins a lengthening list of established restaurant businesses losing the battle against higher costs and increased competition.
+It joins a growing list of restaurant chains cutting back in the face of higher costs and competition.

-The company had a management shake-up in January with a new chief executive, Mark Jones, former boss of Goals Soccer Centres, and a new chief financial officer, Andrew Campbell, from YO!
+The company, which runs 103 restaurants across the UK, had a management shake-up in January, with a new chief executive, Mark Jones, former boss of Goals Soccer Centres, and a new chief financial officer, Andrew Campbell, from YO!
 Sushi.

 Mr Jones said: "The positive outcome enables us to kick-start an extensive programme of reinvigoration... with the aim of elevating the guest experience and underpinned by our brand ethos of minimum of fuss, maximum of flavour, which was so passionately championed by our founder Antonio Carluccio."